knightsUCF/City-Builder-Architects-Production/marketing/books.md

+Watch YouTube video reviews of the books to get the most important information

+Also read Amazon reviews, and take notes from those, to get through the entire list

 So last year (2017), I read 100 books, 95% of them on marketing, business, or self-development (as related to business).